 Level IV – Advanced Form Correction and Meditation: These ongoing classes significantly deepen the form work, with more focus on conscious details, working to embody the five Basic Principles, and setting a foundation for a continuously expanding developmental process to unfold.
 While cultivated practice of the Level II meditation can be sufficient, the Standing Meditation practiced in this course cultivates increased internal focus, further developing and refining the Chi, and significantly strengthening internal organs.

 Level V – Push Hands (Beginning and Intermediate): Push Hands is a fundamental tool used for martial art training in Tai Chi.
 It is practiced at various levels.
 Most people think of martial arts as fighting with an opponent.
 That, at some level, can represent part of the truth; another important part of the truth is that martial arts represent how you deal with things when they come at you, whether the thing coming at you is a person, Life, or yourself.
 Through the cooperative-competition of push-hands, we explore and work with issues such as reactive resistance, activity without aggression, receptivity without weakness, and how to neutralize and not be impacted or imbalanced by an incoming attacking force.
 After these skills are significantly developed the student can choose to learn push hands as a Tai Chi Chuan martial fighting skill, with application and more dynamic practice.
 As students learn martial skills, they are very much encouraged to learn Wu Te (martial virtue), how to treat the Art, the Teacher, classmates, others, and the self, with respect and value.

 Class sessions are 12 weeks long, and are offered four times per year.
 Session dates can be found below.

-New students are welcome at the first or second Beginning Form class of any session.
+New students are welcome at the first or second in-studio Beginning Form class of any session.

 Visitors from schools that practice Professor Cheng Man Ch’ing’s shortened Yang style Tai Chi may visit Beginning and Intermediate form classes (Level I, Level II, and Level III; see Class Schedule, below).
 Advanced Form and Push Hands classes (Level IV and Level V) are not open to visitors without permission of the instructor.